Evolution of YOLO Object Detection Model From V5 to V8

 One of the main improvements of YOLOv5 is its speed.
 It is much faster than YOLOv4 and can achieve real-time object detection at up to 140 frames per second (FPS) on a single GPU.

-This is due to implement a new feature called "SPP" (Spatial Pyramid Pooling), which reduces the number of computations required to detect objects.
+This is due to implementing a new feature called "SPP" (Spatial Pyramid Pooling), which reduces the number of computations required to detect objects.

 Another improvement of YOLOv5 is its accuracy.
 It achieves state-of-the-art performance on several popular object detection benchmarks, such as COCO, PASCAL VOC, and OIDv4.